 Perfect for a Career Change

-Sometimes working adults are looking to make a career change that offers them job security, financial stability and professional fulfillment.
-These degrees can help you tick all of those boxes.
+Sometimes working adults are looking to make a career change that offers them job security, financial stability and professional fulfilment.
+These degrees can help you tick all of those boxes and this article will cover why it is so in great detail, so keep going.

-I’m sharing specific nursing degrees that can be learned online because they offer busy adults a flexible learning schedule.
-You can learn on your own time, whenever is convenient for you.
-This allows you to continue to work a full-time job if need be and never have to miss an important family event.
+I’m sharing specific nursing degrees that can be learned online.
+Why online?
+Well, because they offer busy adults a flexible learning schedule and this one factor is becoming all the more important as adults continue to struggle even harder with their difficult circumstances.
+With online degrees you can learn on your own time, whenever is convenient for you.
+This allows you to continue to work a full-time job if need be and never have to miss an important family event as well.

 Now that you know why we chose the online nursing degrees we did, let’s dive in:

-If you have always wanted to make a profound difference in people’s lives, then this nursing degree is a great option because it prepares you to take the NCLEX exam, which is the national exam that leads to licensure as a registered nurse.
+If you have always wanted to make a profound difference in people’s lives, then serving as a nurse is a great option.
+To start on this journey, this nursing degree is a great option because it prepares you to take the NCLEX exam, which is the national exam that leads to licensure as a registered nurse.

 There are a couple of reasons why the career outlook for registered nurses looks very good.
-To start, the healthcare industry is the fastest growing industry in the country.
-Thanks to an aging baby boomer population and people having more access to health insurance, there is a need for registered nurses to meet this new demand.
+To start, besides the recent changes in the way the healthcare system is viewed, the healthcare industry was still the fastest growing industry in the country.
+This was thanks to an aging baby boomer population and people having more access to health insurance, there is a need for registered nurses to meet this new demand.

 LPNs and LVNs help doctors and registered nurses care for patients by offering basic care tasks.
 These tasks include monitoring patients’ vital signs, delivering prescribed medications, assisting patients with bathing and bathroom use and more.
 This is a very rewarding profession because often LPNs have more contact with patients than any other medical professional during a hospital stay.
-Because of this, they get to closely know and car for their patients and make a big impact on their recovery.
+This way people who work as LPNs and LVNs develop great people skills and gain insights like no one else in the profession.
+Because of this, they get to closely know and care for their patients and make a big impact on their recovery.

 As with other nursing professions, LPNs and LVNs can expect increased demand.
-In fact, the BLS projects that employment of LPNs is expected to increase 9% between 2019 and 2029, which is much faster than the average for all other occupations.
+In fact, the BLS projects that employment of LPNs is expected to increase by 9% between 2020 and 2030, which is much faster than the average for all other occupations.
 Candidates holding this degree should have no trouble finding good job opportunities.
-And once you land a job you can enjoy a healthy salary, as the BLS has also reported the median annual wage for licensed practical and licensed vocational nurses was $47,480 in May 2019.
+And once you land a job you can enjoy a healthy salary, as the BLS has also reported the median annual wage for licensed practical and licensed vocational nurses was $48,070 in May 2021.

 Associate Degree in Nursing (ADN)

 This degree is a two-year program that nursing students can choose to complete instead of the 4-year BSN degree I’ve already covered.
-Even though this degree is only 2 years, graduates can still sit for the NCLEX exam and become a registered nurse.
+Even though this degree is only 2 years, graduates can still sit for the NCLEX exam and become registered nurses.
+This is a quicker way to start a career but in no way limiting.
+Adults can continue to learn and advance.

 So what is the difference really about then?
 Why spend 4 years, and more money, earning a BSN when you can become a registered nurse through an associate degree?
 The answer to that really boils down to salary.
 Typically speaking, candidates who hold a BSN degree will command a higher salary.